 in accordance with Rule 105, if the service provider is not registered as a participant in a gas market or the relevant rules or procedures do not deal with capacity trading.

-AGN is registered as a participant in both the Victorian Wholesale Gas Market and the Victorian Retail Gas Market.
+Multinet is registered as a participant in both the Victorian Wholesale Gas Market and the Victorian Retail Gas Market.

 Unlike a transmission pipeline, the Network is a gas distribution network in a competitive gas market and, consequently, Network Users do not have reserved capacity within the Network.
 The capacity of the Network is determined by the capacity of the Receipt Points to accept gas into the Network and the capacity of the Delivery Points to deliver gas out of the Network.